Nivmizz7/nginx_script/README.md

   fi
 done

-# Calcul des largeurs maximales et affichage du tableau
+# Calculate maximum widths and display the table
-# (Ajouter ici le reste du script comme montré précédemment)
+# (Add the rest of the script here as shown previously)